 Being a military wife means that we will move around a lot.
 I will have to find new houses, schools, grocery stores, daycares, etc. However, in my eyes, my life is an adventure.
 I would never have gotten to live in the places I have without the military.

 So when you say, “What does it mean to be a military wife”, it’s hard to answer.
 It’s like asking me what it means to live.
 I tell you that I could not ask for my life to be any different.
 I love my husband!
 I love my country!
 I love being a military wife!

 by Angelina Stallings

-In 2008 we moved to the metro D.C. area.
+A few years later, we moved to the metro D.C. area.
 The chance that my husband will deploy soon is very slim.
-I am so much looking forward to “A Year of NO Absence!”
+I look forward to “A Year of NO Absence!”

 by Cristy B.